dytruong/Upgrade-Windows10/README.txt

 *Note:
  - "Powershell is not recognized as an internal or external command operable ..".
 Please add %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\ to the Path environment.
  - Windows will upgrade to the higher or equal version 1809
- - File ISO in the source is the windows 10 version 1909.
+ - File ISO in the source is the windows 10 version 1909 (downloaded from Microsfoft page)
+ - There are two options:
+      + /noreboot - it will not restart the computer client when installing done.
+(It enables default)
+      + Without /noreboot option, the computer client will be force restart instantly after installing done.
+ - For more information, please refer the article here - https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-command-line-options

 ---------------------------------------------------------------------------------------
 Please contact me: duytruongtran1997@gmail.com if you have any issues related.